 Pork goulash is a traditional Romanian food that is easy to make.
 Move over Hungary, great Romanian goulash is another classic goulash to watch out for!

 Classic goulash is rightfully popular all over the world.
-A not too spicy goulash, toned down with some sour cream, is one of the world’s great tastes.
-A recipe for goulash can incorporate beef, veal, lamb or pork.
+A not too spicy stew, toned down with some sour cream, is one of the world’s great tastes.
+An authentic goulash recipe may be made with beef, veal, lamb or pork.
 The seasoning for goulash and the meat selected, account for some of the local differences between a goulash made in Hungary and other Eastern European countries like Romania, Poland and many, other nearby countries.

 Classic goulash might be the national dish of Hungary, but it is also a traditional Romanian food, paying homage to its shepherding past.